Hafpaf/ESP8266_neopixel_controller/README.md

 - The boards IP address will be printed out with Serial.print and can be found by opening the serial monitor.

 ## Ressources
-- ESP8266_neopixel_controller is based of [https://github.com/ayushsharma82/ESP-DASH/blob/master/examples/ESP8266_blink/ESP8266_blink.ino](ESP-DASH ESP8266_blink.ino) and [https://github.com/adafruit/Adafruit_NeoPixel/blob/master/examples/strandtest/strandtest.ino](Neopixel strandtest.ino)
+- ESP8266_neopixel_controller is based of [ESP-DASH ESP8266_blink.ino](https://github.com/ayushsharma82/ESP-DASH/blob/master/examples/ESP8266_blink/ESP8266_blink.ino) and [Neopixel strandtest.ino](https://github.com/adafruit/Adafruit_NeoPixel/blob/master/examples/strandtest/strandtest.ino)